lu4nm3/scala-lessons/src/main/scala/_2_type_classes/lesson2_5_implicit_scope_packaging.md

 <h3>Default instances</h3>

-When packaging type class instances, if there is only a single instance for a type or a single good default for a type, then put it in the companion object of the type if possible.
-This allows users to override the instance by defining one in the local scope whilst still providing sensible default behavior.
+When packaging type class instances, if:

+  1. there is only a single instance for a type or
+  2. a single good default for a type

+then put it in the companion object of the type if possible.
+This allows users to override the instance by defining one in the local scope while still providing sensible default behavior.

 ```scala
 object Circle {